-Assessment Methods in Alignment with Intended Learning Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)
+Assessment Methods in Alignment with Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

-Outcomes a b c d
+Intended Learning a b с d

-1. Test 20% ✓ ✓ ✓ ✓ ✓
+Outcomes 1.
+Test 20% ✓ ~ ✓

-2. Lab Attendance and Reports 15% ~ \checkmark \checkmark ~
+2. Lab Attendance and Reports 15% ~ \checkmark ~ \checkmark

-3. Group Presentation 15% ~ ~ ~ ✓
+3. Group Presentation 15% ~ \checkmark ~ ~

-4. Final Examination 50% ~ ✓ ~
+4. Final Examination 50% ~ ~ ~

 Total 100%

-comprehension and application aspects.
+Student Study Test: It is used to assess students' knowledge at the mid-term in the recall, comprehension and application aspects.
 Laboratory Report: It is used to assess students' analytical skills, team work, peer learning and critical thinking during the experiments and explanation of subject matters in a format of written report.
 Group presentation: It is used to assess students' understanding of various physiological mechanisms and their awareness of the integrative nature in the operation of the different body systems for survival and adaptation in health and illness.
 Final Examination: It is used as a summative assessment to examine students' ability to recall, comprehend, analyze and apply the knowledge of physiology to the specific systems.

-Student Study Class contact

-Effort Expected Lecture 32 hours
+Effort Expected • Lecture 32 hours

 Tutorial 4 hours

 Laboratory 3 hours

-Other student study effort:
+Other student study ef

 Self-study 60 hours

 Preparation on Group Presentation 10 hours

 Preparation for assessments/assignments 12 hours

 Total student study effort: 121 hours

-Reading List and Human Physiology (2015) 14 th Ed.
+Reading List and References Human Physiology (2015) 14 th Ed.
 Fox SI.
 Publisher: McGrawHill.

-References Martini, Nath & Bartholomew; Fundamentals of Anatomy & Physiology 11 th Ed or latest book.
+Martini, Nath & Bartholomew; Fundamentals of Anatomy & Physiology 11 th Ed or latest book.